haleyej/eecs_592_project/README.md

-# Impact of Political Bias in Large Language Models on Downstream Task Performance
+## Impact of Political Bias in Large Language Models on Downstream Task
+Performance

 Carter Galbus (cgalbus@umich.edu), Haley Johnson (haleyej@umich.edu), Laura Kurek (lkurek@umich.edu), and Ankith Palakodati (apalakod@umich.edu)

+This is our final project for EECS 592, Foundations of Artificial Intelligence, at the University of Michigan

 Our project build's on Sheng et al.'s paper [From Pretraining Data to Language Models to Downstream Tasks: Tracking the Trails of Political Biases Leading to